 Mapping Spectral Traces (MST) is an international network of scholars, artists, and community leaders who work with and in traumatized communities, contested lands, and diverse environments.
 We value a socially engaged creative practice, to ‘map’ the unseen and unacknowledged difficult pasts that continue to structure present-day social relations.
 We share our work through workshops/projects/publications/exhibitions.
 The MST network is convening in Minnesota in October 2012 for a special event, workshops, and exhibitions to be held at the University of Minnesota and the Mill City Museum.
 We are organizing with our community partners, an innovative event to listen, and only listen, to Dakota elders and artists as they share stories and knowledge of their homeland.
 Through follow up workshops and ongoing dialogue, MST members and invited community members (Dakota and not-Dakota) will reflect and exchange thoughts on the role of history, story and land in contested places.
 The MST Collaborative will facilitate all of this work and the production of a catalogue to document and reflect on Mapping Spectral Traces: A Dakota Place.

-Conveners: Rebecca Krinke (Landscape Architecture), Christine Baeumler, Joyce Lyon, Gulgun Kayim, Mona Smith, Pat Nunnally (River Life Program), Karen Kinoshita (Institute for Advanced Study)
+Conveners: Rebecca Krinke (Landscape Architecture), Christine Baeumler, Joyce Lyon, Gulgun Kayim, Mona Smith, Pat Nunnally (Institute on the Environment), Karen Kinoshita (Institute for Advanced Study)

 In its fourth year, the Mediterranean collaborative will to focus on the broad theme of Mediterranean exchange, collaborating in an ambitious series of lectures on Venice in fall 2012 and organizing a video conference with the Santa Cruz Mediterranean seminar.
 We also hope to bring in three international speakers from diverse Mediterranean backgrounds for a symposium in April 2013.
 We wish to establish ties with institutions abroad, and attendance by our members at Mediterranean Studies Association meetings is facilitating these aims, as is the TASI summer seminar that may again be held at Minnesota in the near future.